Wednesday, April 28, 2021

 SYNOPSIS

 This year is about to be different at Head of the Class Middle School in Hoboken, New Jersey.
-Choirmaster Forte Piper is combining singing with ballet in the annual Christmas concert.
-Breaking new ground, he’s planning The Hallelujah Chorus meets The Nutcracker.
+Elvis Drummer, named after the king of rock’n’roll Elvis Presley, is joining the choir in hopes of starting a music career.
+Little does he know that choirmaster Forte Piper plans to combine singing with ballet in the annual Christmas concert: The Hallelujah Chorus meets The Nutcracker.
 Mr. Piper is famous for popping candy canes into the mouths of students if they are caught talking in the middle of choir practice.
 He keeps a handful of candy canes with him at all times, ready for anyone babbling.
 In case he needs to pull someone off stage, he uses a shepherd’s crook, which looks like a huge candy cane.
-During the first choir practice of the year, the students in the choir are in stupendous fright at the thought of the entire school seeing them embarrass themselves in a ballet-chorus routine.
-Drummer Harp, Griff Gig, Mandolin Sonatina, and Seraphine Viola each got candy canes popped in their mouths for complaining to Mr. Piper.
-Griff’s candy cane accidentally went into his nose first.
-Despite their complaints to Mr. Piper, he says they are starting their first vocal-ballet practice the next day.
-He asks them to come prepared with a tutu.
+During the first choir practice, Elvis is frightened at the thought of the entire school seeing him embarrass himself in a ballet-chorus routine.
+Elvis and his soloist friends, Griff Gig, Amanda Sonatina, and Vicki Viola, each got candy canes popped in their mouths for complaining to Mr. Piper about dancing the ballet.
+Despite their complaints, Mr. Piper says they are starting their first vocal-ballet practice the next day.
+He asks them to come prepared, wearing leotards and tutus.

-In attempt to protect their reputations, the four soloists pass the word to the rest of the chorus members to go along with Mr. Piper’s choir practice until the December 14th performance night.
-Almost every day, Mr. Piper charges the students to do pirouettes, and the students wish they had signed up for band or orchestra, where they could practice musical talent.
-Finally, when performance night arrives, Mr. Piper is successfully pulled off stage with his candy cane crook and locked in the music closet.
-After kicking and apologizing, Mr. Piper slumps on the floor in the closet in tears.
-Drummer explains to the crowd that Mr. Piper wasn’t feeling well, but the choir will sing on.
+In attempt to protect their reputations, Elvis and his three soloist friends pass the word to the rest of the chorus members to go along with Mr. Piper’s choir practice until the December 14, the night before the holiday performance.
+Then, they devise a plan to distract Mr. Piper by pretending that Griff goes missing.
+They want to lock him in the closet with Griff until the performance is finished.
+Almost every day until then, Mr. Piper charges the students to do pirouettes, and the students wish they had signed up for band or orchestra, where they could at least practice a musical talent.
+Finally, when performance night arrives, Mr. Piper is tricked into looking for Griff in the music closet, and Elvis happens to close the door behind him.
+Elvis explains to the crowd that Mr. Piper went missing, but the choir will sing on.
+He performs his own rendition of “Blue Christmas.”

 Copyright 2022 Jennifer Waters